ogerly/nodebb-plugin-embed-videos/README.md

 # NodeBB Embed-Videos Plugin

-With this plugin, video from Youtube, Vimeo, Facebook displays
+With this plugin, video from Youtube, Vimeo, Facebook displays.

+    the url must be in a <a> day.
+    is detected, the entire link and the respective ID.

 ## Installation